xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 :-----:|:-----:
 docker compose pull|Pull the images present in the file.
 Will update to the latest image version if available. docker compose up|Create and launch the containers.
 The command does not return and logs are sent to the terminal output docker compose up -d|Create and launch the containers in detached mode.
-The command returns after the container creation docker compose ps|Show the running container docker compose down|Stop and delete the containers docker compose logs &lt;container_name&gt;|show the logs for a specific container
+The command returns after the containers creation docker compose ps|Show the running containers docker compose down|Stop and delete the containers docker compose logs &lt;container_name&gt;|show the logs for a specific container